 When it comes to booze though, Bariloche is most celebrated for its hand-crafted beer.

-One of Bariloche and Argentina’s most recognized breweries, ‘Cervecería Patagonia’ is 20 kilometers from downtown.
+One of Argentina’s most recognized breweries, ‘Cervecería Patagonia’ is 20 kilometers from downtown.

 Today owned by the Anheuser-Busch group, the brewery is surrounded by its own hops plantation and offers Instagram-worthy views overlooking the city.